 When analyzed more closely, it becomes quite clear that the murder was not done with social utilitarian ideas in mind, but in line with the deterministic manner of thought.
 The first hints that determinism is at play are uncovered in the events leading up to the murder.
 While Raskolnikov is sharply conflicted on how to act, Dostoevsky develops the story in a way that makes it seems as if Raskolnikov had almost no say in the matter.
 The series of events leading up to the murder make it look as though it was pre-determined that Raskolnikov would go through with the murder, that he had no free will to do otherwise.
-The first of these events takes place a few months prior to the present wherein Raskolnikov overhears a student and an officer discussing the very same idea that he himself has stumbled upon.
-“I could kill that damned old woman and make off with her money…A hundred thousand good deeds could be done and helped, on that old woman’s money…” (67) the student says to the officer.
+The first of these events takes place a few months prior to the present wherein Raskolnikov overhears a student and an officer discussing the very same idea that he himself has stumbled upon, “I could kill that damned old woman and make off with her money…A hundred thousand good deeds could be done and helped, on that old woman’s money…” (67).
 Second of these coincidences occur at the Hay Market.
 As Raskolnikov is passing by the Hay Market he overhears that Lizaveta, the pawnbroker’s sister and only companion, would be away from home at precisely seven o’clock, which plants in his mind the perfect time to go through with the murder.
 On the day of the murder, as he is leaving for the pawnbroker’s, Raskolnikov is unable to retrieve the axe he intended to use.
 Incidentally, an axe lying on the floor of an open and unattended apartment room catches Raskolnikov’s eye.
 The compound of all of these coincidences gives the impression that Raskolnikov had no freedom of choice in the matter; the invisible hand of determinism drove him to the murder.

 When we are introduced to Mr. Luzhin, the evidence in favor of deterministic, rather than social utilitarian, reasons behind the murder grows.
 Luzhin is as fashionable in his dress as he is in his line of thinking.
 According to the current fashion, it has become quite clear that “there is an advance, or, as they say now, progress in the name of science and economic truth…” (147).
 Such economic truths have, according to Luzhin, revealed that “everything in the world rests on self-interest” and “therefore in acquiring wealth solely and exclusively for myself, I am acquiring so to speak, for all…” (147).
 Raskolnikov, with building hatred for Luzhin, can’t stand to listen to his pompous rant and interjects by saying “carry out logically the theory you were advocating just now, and it follows that people may be killed…” (150).
 In making this remark Raskolnikov implicitly recognizes his own actions in Luzhin’s ideas, for he had carried out this same theory logically in the murder of the old pawnbroker (Frank, 495).
 By explicitly expressing the idea of self-interest as a precursor to murder, Raskolnikov himself eliminates the possibility that he committed the murders in accordance with social utilitarian thinking.
 Now the most likely reason seems to be that he committed the murders selfishly, for his own good and no one else’s.